A-Kharkhach/MyPythonProjects/Project 1 - Name Generator/README.md

 Project 1.

-Use of simple python code using the print() and input() functionality.
+This Name Generator revolves around the print() and input() functionality.